kolihhan/ADBFinal/dataset/graph/README.md

 CREATE CONSTRAINT IF NOT EXISTS FOR (c:Committee) REQUIRE c.id IS UNIQUE;

-CREATE CONSTRAINT IF NOT EXISTS FOR (s:Student) REQUIRE s.id IS UNIQUE;

 CREATE CONSTRAINT IF NOT EXISTS FOR (course:Course) REQUIRE course.id IS UNIQUE;